 Blanket and Binding Materials

 Between senior dog Oli’s light bladder leakage issues (the subject of a some very special posts coming soon), general dog life, and my preference for air drying, quick dry blankets are very popular at our place despite being synthetic.
 In order to keep these polar fleece blankets quick dry, the binding was made with a polyester microfiber instead of a usual cotton or poly-cotton type binding.
-It’s a little less robust, but has a subtle stretch, a gorgeous silky feel, and dries very quickly.
+It’s a bit less robust, but has a subtle stretch, a gorgeous silky feel, and dries very quickly.
+My binding was homemade (see below) from bed sheets instead of by-the-meter fabric.
+You can use ready-made binding instead, of course.
+Ready-made is convenient and makes this an even quicker DIY project.

 The Benefits of Binding

-Binding can be a subtle complimentary trim or a loud and proud style statement of its own.
+Binding can be a subtle complimentary trim or a flashy style statement.
 For fray-prone materials or blankets with multiple layers, casing the raw edge is not just pretty but functional.
-For a simple material, like the single layer of no fray fleece, the finished edge isn’t as essential.
-But its looks great and will help these blankets hold shape.
-Fleece has a tendency to stretch or deform over time, so it benefits from the added stability of a finished edge.
+For a simple material, like this fleece, the finished edge isn’t as essential.
+But it looks great and will help these blankets hold shape.
+Fleece has a tendency to stretch or deform over time, so the added stability of a finished edge is helpful.

 Upcycling Sheets into Homemade Binding Tape

-Binding takes a little time and patience to make, but is otherwise easy and very economical, especially if you’re using a lot, which I am in my multiple matching projects.
-I couldn’t find what I wanted in the fabric store, so I bought some quality microfiber bed sheets (on massive sale) and sliced them up instead.
-The long strips had the added benefit of requiring far less joining to create a massive length of binding.
+Making homemade binding takes a little time and patience, but is otherwise easy and very economical, especially if you’re using a lot, which I am in my multiple matching projects.
+I couldn’t find what I wanted in our local fabric stores, so I bought some quality microfiber bed sheets (on massive sale) and sliced them up instead.
+The super long strips of material from the sheets had the added benefit of requiring far less joining to create a massive length of binding.
 Other than some serious quality time with the iron, it was easy work.

 Supplies and Materials

-To make a similar blanket you will need polar fleece (or other material of your choice), binding tape or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
-Bindings can be fully hand sewn, but it would be a very long sewing project!
-Everything can be measured and cut with scissors, but a rotary cutter, matt, and straight edges are handy if you have them.
+To make a similar blanket you will need polar fleece (or other material of your choice), binding tape or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine (affiliate link).
+Bindings can be hand sewn into place, but that’s a long sewing project instead of a quick craft.
+Everything can be measured and then cut with scissors, but a rotary cutter, matt, and straight edges are handy if you have them.
 An iron and ironing board (with pressing cloth if needed) are also recommended, if your chosen fabrics allow.
-Fusible tape is also optional.
+Fusible tape is also optional if you’d like a little help with positioning the binding for sewing.

 - Fleece fabric